 The regulatory approval process

 The regulatory process for clinical trials approval in Romania is transparent and relatively fast.

 Let’s discuss the regulatory process under three different kinds of approvals.

 Ethics Committee (IRB)

-- According to Ministry of Health Order 904/2006 on the implementation of good practices in the performance of clinical studies, clinical trial activities are not permitted without a favourable opinion from the the National Agency for Medicines and Medical Devices’ ethics committee.
+- According to Ministry of Health Order 904/2006 on the implementation of good practices in the performance of clinical studies, clinical trial activities are not permitted without a favorable opinion from the National Agency for Medicines and Medical Devices’ ethics committee.

 - This ethics body (National Ethics Commission) serves as the IRB arm for approval of clinical trials.

-- The submission of the study documents can be done in parallel to both the competent regulatory authority (the National Medicines Agency) and the ethics body (National Ethics Commission), or the applicant may request an IRB opinion before filing a request for authorization.
+- The submission of the study documents can be done in parallel to both the competent regulatory authority (the National Medicines Agency) and the ethics body (National Ethics Commission), or the applicant may request an IRB opinion before filing an authorization request..

 - According to National Agency for Medicines and Medical Devices Scientific Council Decision 2/2014, clinical studies must be performed in authorized units only.